 Are LLPs Liable for TDS Deduction?

-Every business, whether it’s a startup or an established company, will inevitably have expenses and payments to make, regardless of its size or scale.
+Every business, whether it’s a startup or company registration, will inevitably have expenses and payments to make, regardless of its size or scale.
 As a result, TDS regulations are relevant to businesses of all kinds and sizes.
 These regulations apply uniformly to individuals, partnerships, Limited Liability Partnerships (LLPs), and companies registered under the Companies Act of 2013.
 When a person makes payments for expenses, it represents income for the recipient.
 Consequently, the payer is obligated to withhold tax at the applicable rates when making payments.
 For smaller payments, TDS provisions are not triggered until they surpass a specified threshold limit.
 It’s essential to understand that TDS is only applicable to specific payments once they exceed the threshold limit.
 The most common types of expenses subject to TDS are outlined below.

 Section 194J of the Income Tax Act